vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

 ## Note on terminology

 Staking requires the combined action of:
-- Locking tokens on the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md); and
+- Associating tokens on the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md); and
-- Delegating these tokens to one or more validators
+- Nominating these tokens to one or more validators
+- Delegation in some contexts is used to mean `associate + nominate`.
+For the purposes of this document, once it's clear from context that association has happened `delegate` and `nominate` may be used interchangeably.

 Delegation and staking are terms that may be used interchangably, since delegation is the act of staking VEGA tokens on a validator.
-A delegator can lock a token in the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md), which is then available for staking.
+A delegator can associate a token in the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md), which is then available for nomination.
 To this end, a Vega token (or a fraction thereof) can be:
-- Unlocked: The tokenholder is free to do with the token as they want, but cannot delegate it
+- Unassociated: The tokenholder is free to do with the token as they want, but cannot nominate it
-- Locked: The token is locked in the smart contract, and can be used inside the delegation system
+- Associated: The token is locked in the staking and delegation smart contract and associated to a Vega key.
+It can be used on the Vega chain for governance and it can be nominated to a validator.

 ## Smart Contract / Staking Bridge Interaction
-It is important that no action triggered on Vega needs to directly invoke the [Vega staking bridge contract](../non-protocol-specs/0006-erc20-governance-token-staking.md) through the validators; thus, all actions regarding locking and unlocking of stake are initiated by the [Vega staking bridge contract](../non-protocol-specs/0006-erc20-governance-token-staking.md), not by Vega.
+It is important that no action triggered on Vega needs to directly invoke the [Vega staking bridge contract](../non-protocol-specs/0006-erc20-governance-token-staking.md) through the validators; thus, all actions regarding associating and dissociating of stake are initiated by the [Vega staking bridge contract](../non-protocol-specs/0006-erc20-governance-token-staking.md), not by the Vega chain.

-In order to delegate, users require tokens that will be locked in a smart contract (see [Vega staking bridge contract](../non-protocol-specs/0006-erc20-governance-token-staking.md)).
-Vega will be made aware of how many tokens a given party has locked through bridge events.
-When the same tokens are unlocked, a corresponding event will be emitted:
+In order to delegate, users require tokens that will be associated in a smart contract (see [Vega staking bridge contract](../non-protocol-specs/0006-erc20-governance-token-staking.md)).
+Vega will be made aware of how many tokens a given party has associated through bridge events.
+When the same tokens are dissociated, a corresponding event will be emitted:

+Note that the bridge contract uses `deposited` and `removed` instead of `associated` and `dissociated`.

 ```
   event Stake_Deposited(address indexed user, uint256 amount, bytes32 vega_public_key);